 The symbolic resonance of slow movement

-How images of elegant turtle behaviour spread in culture
+How images of elegant tortoise behaviour spread in culture

 Linking natural rhythm to human stress reduction